cwru-non-academic/3D_Models_PIT/README.md

 # Repo Specific Details

 An app designed to gather psychometric intensity data on 3D models like hands, feet, and other body parts.
 Currently, only a hand model is supported.
 Data is saved in a CSV file format and can be modified using different software.
 Once analysis is complete, a file with the same format can be loaded back into the software for visualization.
+Curently only inlcudes one hand model but you can add your own 3D models.
+The software uses the mesh to determine the level of detail that can be used when coloring.
+Higher mesh count means smaller areas of the model the user can individually color.
+We recomend a model with a high mesh count and an even mesh count.
+Traditional models have a varying mesh count to match the detail the model needs in specific areas, so we recommend using 3D modeling software to remesh the model.
+The current version only supports mouse and keyboard controls.

 # Unity Project Setup (PLEASE READ)